Mathnerd314/stroscot/docs/Commentary/Logic.rst

 Quantifiers
 ===========

-To move from propositional to first-order logic we must extend the identity rule to include axioms for terms.
-Some presentations therefore call the identity rule "ax", for axiom, but in general the identity rule is a theorem so this is foolish IMO.
+To move from propositional to first-order logic we must extend the identity rule to allow terms.
+Some presentations call the identity rule "ax", for identity axiom, but in general the identity rule is a theorem so this seems foolish.
+Instead we list the identity rule explicitly when needed.

 `nLab <https://ncatlab.org/nlab/show/sequent+calculus>`__ defines a substitution rule/theorem.
-There is a theorem that substitution rules can be eliminated from the proof tree, proven by taking the proof tree for :math:`\Gamma \vdash \Delta` and replacing all its identities :math:`x \vdash x` with identities :math:`t\ vdash t`.
+There is a theorem that substitution rules can be eliminated from the proof tree, proven by taking the proof tree for :math:`\Gamma \vdash \Delta` and replacing all its identities :math:`x \vdash x` with identities :math:`t \vdash t`.
+This requires :math:`t \vdash t` to hold, hence we include it.
+If the identity rule is not used with ``x`` in the proof tree, then the identity rule is not needed for the substitution, but such a situation is unlikely.

+Quantifiers also require the identity rule, because cut elimination applies substitution of ``x`` for ``t`` in the proof tree where ``x`` is a variable.

-Unlike with sets, quantifiers have no problem with identity expansion because the substitution is always for a variable and hence the number of quantifiers decreases.
+Cut elimination for quantifiers is sound because the number of quantifiers in the sequent decreases.

 Logic translations
 ==================